 Charles Goulding and Andressa Bonafe from R&D Tax Savers discuss US/China trade tariffs and opportunities for 3D printing.

 The U.S. trade deficit with China reached $375.2 billion in 2017, underlining the Chinese market advantage within some product categories.
 While part of this phenomenon is explained by the perception that the U.S. cannot be cost competitive, there are also certain product categories that were originated in China because of a lack of capabilities to produce them nationally.
 In recent years, however, many U.S. manufacturers have considerably expanded their capabilities, automating their production facilities and introducing a combination of 3D printing, advanced machine tools, and robots.
 Given these technological advancements, the list of Chinese goods subjected to import tariffs actually provides an important market opportunity for U.S. manufacturers with newly acquired potential to provide higher-quality, lower-cost alternatives.
-R&D tax credits may be available for U.S. companies taking the initiative to provide products targeted by the recently imposed tariffs.

 The U.S.-China Trade Conflict